ssmall41/FF5-Coalition/README.md

 ## To Do
 Some open ideas for the future
-* Try NN based embeddings.
+* Try neural network based embeddings.
 An encoder-decoder setup might simplify the embeddings and make comparisons between parties easier.
 However, it's not really clear if this would bring anything useful.
 * Do a proper analysis.
 Show means and stats for different parties compared to random parties.
 I've done some ad-hoc comparisons, and the approach by Coalition seems good, but it'd be nice to do a proper deep-dive.
+There might be something to learn from this.
 * Give a proper write-up for how it all works.